mathildemrt/ada/project/README.md

 - Analyze the most prolific types of music over the time
 - Analyze the data, find a way to represent the important feature of each *music genre* and visualize the difference between the different *music type*

+# Milestone 3
+During this milestone we will focus our work on 2 tasks:
+- prepare great visualizations
+- scale our analysis to the entire dataset

+### Visualization
+#### Music genre analysis
+- Display what define a music genre
+- Draw robot portraits of musical genres
+#### Music genre evolution over time and location
+- Display a music genre propagation over time on an interactive map
+- Display the music genres production over time

 # Questions for TAs